 G2 Sports & Physical Therapy accepts insurance and will file claims on your behalf.
 Please check our network participation list to confirm that we are in your insurance network.
 We are also happy to file claims with your insurance, even if we do not participate with your network.
 Please call (425) 836-8444 if you have any questions or would like us to verify your benefits in advance of your first visit.

-Your registration paperwork can be printed off our website or can be emailed or faxed to you prior to your physical therapy visit.
+Your registration paperwork can be printed off our website or can be emailed to you prior to your physical therapy visit.
 Please complete the paperwork in advance of your visit and bring it with you.
 If you elect to complete paperwork on the day of your first visit, please arrive 15 minutes early to avoid infringing upon your appointment time.

 In addition you will also need to bring:

 - Your physician’s referral or written diagnosis if required by your insurance carrier